 Hearing loss can be temporary or permanent and can affect all age groups.
 Ageing, ear infections and loud noises all cause hearing loss.

-Hearing loss affects around two out of 10 adults in the UK.
+Hearing loss affects around one out of six people in the UK.
 Most of these people are over 60 and have lost their hearing gradually as part of the natural ageing process.
-Around seven in 10 people over 70 in the UK have some degree of hearing loss.
+More than half of people over 60 in the UK have some degree of hearing loss.
 However, hearing loss can also happen at a younger age.

 Your ear consists of three parts: the outer ear, middle ear and inner ear.